Daniel Bonifacius von Haneberg: As bishop

 At the approach of the Vatican Council he was invited by Pope Pius IX to share in the labours preparatory to that assembly.
-After the dogma of papal infallibility had been solemnly proclaimed by the Council (18 July 1870), and publicly accepted by the German Bishops assembled at Fulda, (end of August, 1870), Hanneberg humbly gave up his former views concerning this point of doctrine, and sincerely submitted to the authority of the Church.
+After the dogma of papal infallibility had been solemnly proclaimed by the Council (18 July 1870), and publicly accepted by the German Bishops assembled at Fulda, (end of August, 1870), Hanneberg recanted his previous views on the topic.

 From 1864 onwards, several episcopal sees had been offered him, but he had declined them all.
 At length, however, on his presentation by the King of Bavaria for the Bishopric of Spires and at the instance of the Sovereign Pontiff, the humble abbot accepted that see, and was consecrated 25 August 1872.
 His zeal and success in the government of this diocese fully justified his selection for the episcopal dignity.
 In days of opposition to Catholicism in Germany — the days of the framing and application of the Falk Laws (1872-1875) — he fought against the encroachments of the civil power on the ecclesiastical jurisdiction.
 He also strenuously, though not always successfully, combated the influence of the Old Catholics of the time.
 He was most unsparing of himself in his confirmation tours, although the bodily fatigues thus entailed were far too much for his failing strength.
 After a few days of sickness he succumbed (31 May 1876) to pneumonia, which he had contracted in one of those episcopal tours, and was lamented by both clergy and people who revered him as a saint.